Matrix Algebras with a Certain Compression Property II: Algebras of Type I

 Assume now that $n>4$.
 By the above analysis, there are at most two entries from $\rad E$ which cannot be chosen arbitrarily, and these entries necessarily occur on the diagonal.
-By reordering the bases for $\ran(Q_{1\Omega})$ and $\ran(Q_{2\Omega})$, we may relocate the linearly dependent entries to the $(1,n-1)$ and $(2,n)$ positions, respectively.
-Thus, we will assume that with respect to the decomposition each $A\in\mc{A}$ can be represented by a matrix of the form
+By reordering the bases for $\ran(Q_{1\Omega})$ and $\ran(Q_{2\Omega})$, we may relocate the linearly dependent entries to the $(1,n-1)$ and $(2,n)$ positions of $\rad$, respectively.
+That is, we may assume that with respect to the decomposition each $A\in\mc{A}$ can be represented by a matrix of the form

 where $\alpha$, $\beta$, and $t_{ij}$ can be chosen arbitrarily, and $\gamma_1$ and $\gamma_2$ may depend linearly on these entries.
 We will demonstrate that, in fact, $\gamma_1$ and $\gamma_2$ can be chosen arbitrarily and independently of the remaining terms.